- What's On?

 You have to allow your landlord time to sort out the repairs, we advise for non-urgent repairs 21 working days or 1-2 days for urgent repairs.

-Keep a record of all correspondance (and photos) between you and the landlord until you have left the property and the deposit has been returned to you.
+Keep a record of all correspondence (and photos) between you and the landlord until you have left the property and the deposit has been returned to you.

 If your landlord doesn’t resolve the problems you highlighted please come and speak to one of our Advisors in the HUBS.